ahmedimaddd/Textless-Speech-to-Speech-Translation/README.md

 ## Project Overview

 This work explores the capabilities of textless speech-to-speech models, focusing on a novel application: **monolingual grammar correction**.
-The core of the project adapts the standard S2UT pipeline, originally designed for cross-lingual translation, to correct grammatical errors in spoken English.
+The core of the project adapts the standard S2UT pipeline to correct grammatical errors in spoken English.
+This was achieved by pioneering a textless method to synthetically create paired data by programmatically corrupting the discrete acoustic units of clean speech.

 ## System Architecture